 And we’re kicking it up a notch this year!
 Two years of individual interviews was a good start, but our community’s so much more than the stories from any one of us.
 This year, we’re focusing on the themes that define our community instead of any individual tale.
 It’s more work.
 It’s highly ambitious.
 But if it means building the platform we need to share our stories without fear of diminishment or censorship, then I think it’s exactly what we need.

-All that in mind, I’m going to work hard to make sure it’s not my voice alone you hear this month.
+With all that in mind, I will work hard to make sure it’s not my voice alone you hear this month.
 With 1.2 million of us up here in the Frozen North, I’m continually searching for the voices that’ll bring truth for this year’s topics.
-I don’t expect it to be easy, but one of the most important things I probably ever learned from my Dad is this—if something’s worth it, you’d better be willing to fight for it.
+I don’t expect it to be easy, but one of the most important things I probably ever learned from my Dad is this—if something’s worth it, you’d better fight for it!

 But that’s enough from me—let’s start 2018’s series with a piece from Kamshuka, who wants her fellow Black people to find their inner warriors and live fulfilled lives.
 Make sure to check her links out in the footer below!